 4. SUMMARY OF DFFE SCREENING TOOL AND OUTCOME OF SITE SENSITIVITY VERIFICATION

-The table below provides information regarding the outcome of the Department of Forestry, Fisheries and the Environment (DFFE) Screening Tool sensitivity rating for the Terrestrial Biodiversity, Animal Species and Plant Species themes, and the outcome of the sensitivity verification process.
+The table below provides information regarding the outcome of the DFFE Screening Tool sensitivity rating for the Terrestrial Biodiversity, Animal Species and Plant Species themes, and the outcome of the sensitivity verification process.